 Jacopo della Quercia

-In print, Jacopo can be found alongside his fellow Cracked writers in the New York Times best-seller You Might Be A Zombie and Other Bad News and its follow-up The De-Textbook, and in the #1 Amazon best-seller Game of Thrones versus History.
+In print, Jacopo can be found in the New York Times best-seller You Might Be A Zombie and Other Bad News, its follow-up The De-Textbook, and in the #1 Amazon best-seller Game of Thrones versus History.
 He was also featured in the May 2011 "Best of America" global special issue of Reader's Digest and his article translated into more than twenty languages, including Braille.

 Jacopo's novels The Great Abraham Lincoln Pocket Watch Conspiracy and its sequel License to Quill are products of years of research and a love for adventure.
 He hopes you enjoy them both!

 FOLLOW JACOPO ON TWITTER